 The provider you choose has to satisfy the needs of your business as well as the requirements of your customers.

 Over 21% of customers tend to abandon websites that have a long checkout process and 17% because the website was not secure.

 Integrating a payment gateway into your store will give your website security and improve the overall user experience.

-If you are looking for more information on payment gateways, keep on reading.
+If you are looking for more information on payment gateways and how to implement payment gateway into your system, keep on reading.

 What is a payment gateway?

 A payment gateway is a solution that connects your bank account with a merchandising platform to which you wish to transfer money.
 It creates a secure tunnel between online retailers and buyers.